Free shipping in the Netherlands & Belgium from €75*

 The benefits of soft fruit

-Soft fruit is a favorite in the garden for many people because it yields fairly easily and is very expensive when you have to buy it in the store.
-All soft fruit species are perennials.
-So you plant them once and then, with a little bit of good care, you can harvest from the same plant for years.
+Soft fruit is a favorite in many gardens because it produces yields relatively easily, while buying it in the store is incredibly expensive.
+All soft fruit varieties are perennials.
+You plant them once, and with a little proper care, you can harvest from the same plant for years to come.

 Self-pollinating or cross-pollinating

-There is a huge choice of soft fruit and there are also many different varieties available per type.
-In this blog I will try to describe all types of soft fruit and say something about the varieties that we have or have had.
-I will also mention whether types are self-pollinating or cross-pollinating .
-With cross-pollination, multiple plants are needed to get fruits or even a male and female plant are needed.
-In fact, with all types, even though they are self-pollinating, more fruits are formed through cross-pollination.
-Many of these types are available in our webshop .
+There's a huge selection of soft fruits , and each type has many different varieties.
+In this blog post, I'll try to describe all the soft fruit varieties and say something about the ones we have or have had.
+I'll also mention whether some varieties are self-pollinating or cross-pollinating .
+Cross-pollination requires multiple plants to produce fruit, or even a male and female plant.
+In fact, even though all varieties are self-pollinating, cross-pollination produces more fruit.
+Many of these varieties are available in our webshop .

 Currant (self-pollinating)

-Currants are plants known for their bunches of red, often somewhat sour berries.
-People put them in yoghurt and they are often on cakes with forest fruits.
-They are easy to grow and can be grown in full sun but can also tolerate some shade.
-Incidentally, there are not only red varieties available but also white currants and a cross between the two which produces pink.
-White and pink are less popular with birds and are often also sweeter .
-The colour is somewhat less spectacular in dishes.
+Currants are plants known for their clusters of red, often slightly tart berries.
+People add them to yogurt and often find them on berry pies.
+They're easy to grow and thrive in full sun, but also tolerate some shade.
+Incidentally, there are not only red varieties available, but also white currants and a cross between the two that produces pink.
+White and pink currants are less popular with birds and are often sweeter .
+The color is somewhat less spectacular in dishes, however.

 Different breeds: